 The application requires a resume, two references, and an essay of up to 500 words describing your interest in intellectual freedom issues and how you will use your attendance at an ALA conference to further your interest in intellectual freedom during and after the conference.
 Your resume should include your education, work history, and volunteer experience.

-Application deadline: Applications for the 2015 Conable Conference scholarship are open through April 3, 2015 and the winner will be announced in April or May 2015.
+Application deadline: Applications for the 2015 Conable Conference Scholarship are now closed.
+The winner will be announced in April or May 2015.

 Email email@example.com or call (800) 545-2433 x4226 with any questions.

 Who was Gordon M. Conable?

 Gordon Conable was a California librarian and intellectual freedom champion who served several terms as president of the Freedom to Read Foundation.
 His unexpected death in 2005 inspired his wife and the FTRF board to create the Conable Fund, which provides funding for the Conable Scholarship.

 Gordon was executive vice president for public libraries at Library Systems and Services (LSSI) in Riverside, CA. He was responsible for management and performance of LSSI's public library contracts, including the 30-branch Riverside County, CA system.
 He also served as director of the Monroe County (MI) Library System from 1988-1998; during his tenure there, he withstood an intense controversy over Madonna's book Sex.
 Before that he was associate director of the Fort Vancouver Regional Library in Washington.
 For his efforts, Conable was a recipient of the Freedom to Read Foundation Roll of Honor Award and the John Phillip Immroth Memorial Award for "intellectual freedom fighters."
 In 1994 he was the first librarian recognized as Michigan's Public Administrator of the Year.